mcosovic/JuliaGrid.jl/docs/src/tutorials/acOptimalPowerFlow.md

     & & & Q_{\text{g}i}^\text{min} \leq Q_{\text{g}i} \leq Q_{\text{g}i}^\text{max} ,\;\;\; \forall i \in \mathcal{P}.
 \end{aligned}
 ```
 The objective of the problem is to minimize the combined cost of active and reactive power outputs from all generators.
-Each generator, denoted by ``i \in \mathcal{P}``, is associated with cost functions ``f_i(P_{\text{g}i})`` and ``f_i(Q_{\text{g}i})``, representing the cost of generating active and reactive power, respectively.
+Each generator ``i \in \mathcal{P}`` is associated with cost functions ``f_i(P_{\text{g}i})`` and ``f_i(Q_{\text{g}i})``, representing the cost of generating active and reactive power, respectively.
 These cost functions may take the form of polynomial or linear piecewise functions.
 Typically, the AC optimal power flow focuses on minimizing the cost of active power outputs only, but for comprehensive analysis, we also consider the costs associated with reactive power outputs.

 ---